ChackDan/PStemp/Get-AzureRmServiceFabricCluster.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmServiceFabricCluster** gets the cluster resource details
+The **Get-AzureRmServiceFabricCluster** gets the cluster resource details

 ## EXAMPLES